 A minimum cumulative GPA of 3.0 must be achieved and maintained for courses taken toward a graduate business degree.
-All CU Denver graduate business courses are computed in the graduate business GPA.
+All CU Denver graduate business courses, including coures taken as a graduate non-degree seeking student, are computed in the graduate business GPA.
 Transfer hours and grades from other institutions, including University of Colorado courses taken at the Boulder, Anschutz Medical Campus, and Colorado Springs Campuses are not computed in the business GPA, although degree credit may be awarded through a petition process.

 Probation and Suspension

 If after completing 9 semester hours a student’s cumulative graduate business GPA falls below 3.0, the student will be placed on academic probation and given three semesters (one calendar year) or 9 semester hours of graduate business course work (whichever occurs first) in which to achieve the required 3.0 cumulative average.
-Failure to achieve the required GPA within the allotted time period will result in suspension for one year.
+Failure to achieve the required GPA within the allotted time period may result in suspension for one year.
 Suspended students may not attend any campus of the University of Colorado including continuing education/extended studies.
 Students on suspension may petition for readmission to the school after waiting a minimum of one year from the term in which they were suspended.
-If a student cannot mathematically achieve the required 3.0 cummulative GPA with the remaining required courses, the petition to return will not be approved.
-A petition form plus a new graduate application part I and in-state tuition classification form must be submitted along with the appropriate fee.
+Any suspended student readmitted to the school will be placed on continued probation status to monitor required progress.
+To be considered for readmission, a petition form plus a new graduate application part I and in-state tuition classification form must be submitted along with the appropriate fee.
 Generally, petitions are granted only on rare occasions.
-Any suspended student readmitted to the school will be placed on a continued probation status until the GPA deficiency has been cleared.
-They will again have three semesters or 9 semester hours to reach the required 3.0 GPA.
-Failure to do so will resut in a permanent suspension.
+In addition, if a student cannot mathematically achieve the required 3.0 cummulative GPA with the remaining required courses, the petition to return will not be approved.

 Repeating Graduate Business Courses

-A failed course (any grade below a C) must be repeated if it is a required course.
+A failed course (any grade below a C such as C-, D+, D, D- or F) must be repeated if it is a required course.
 Both the original and the repeated grade will be included in the cummulative GPA and will appear on the transcript.
-A course in which a grade of C or better is obtained may not be repeated without written approval from the assistant dean.
-Those petitions are granted only on rare occasions.
+A course in which a grade of C or better is obtained may not be repeated.
 Both grades will remain on the student’s transcript and both grades will be cacluated into the students cummulative GPA.
 Graduate business courses repeated without approval may not be used in the graduate business GPA calculation.